-In its 2008 report on the state of college admissions, the National Association for College Admission Counseling (NACAC) identified several reasons for the recent increase in college applications and consequently tougher competition to get into “brand name” colleges.
+But just because it’s easier to apply to college doesn’t mean that it’s any easier to get into the schools that have traditionally been the most selective.
+Over the past decade, college admissions at some highly-ranked schools has been getting tougher and tougher.
+In its 2019 State of College Admissions report, the National Association for College Admission Counseling (NACAC) identified several reasons for the recent increase in college applications and consequently tougher competition to get into brand name colleges.
 The two biggest reasons are:

 - More students are graduating from high school.